 In 2014 Estonia’s digital identity scheme was extended through the E-Residency programme to foreigners.
 This “government start-up” scheme seems to have created an elite group of Global Estonians including well-known operators in Silicon Valley’s Venture Capital scene, further increasing access to capital.
 It also provided an easy infrastructure for location independent businesses to establish head office operations, tax, employment and business banking within the EU.
 At the time of writing E-residents were responsible for the creation of 5,000 businesses (mostly technology industry) based in Estonia.
 At the end of 2017 this has generated €15Million in net income according to independent auditors.

 Building on the e-Estonia narrative, the Estonian government is reinventing its mission:

 “Estonia is now a blockchain nation.
 Our digital society is underpinned by blockchain technology and our secure digital identities provide a significant advantage to blockchain companies that need to verify online identities”

 What does this mean in practical terms?
 Firstly, blockchain companies (both physically based in Estonia, and registered in Estonia by E-residents) are using the E-residency identity verification process to satisfy KYC checks as they raise funding through ICOs.
 In late 2017 Estonian Government issued proposals for the establishment of an E-residency cryptocurrency, under the working title of “EstCoin” with goals of enabling a fluid marketplace and incentivising growth in the E-Residency community.

-This blog is extracted from our Scottish Government research which we will share over the next few weeks, sign up to receive it via email.
+This blog is extracted from our Scottish Government research which is now available, sign up to receive it via email.